shwetaruparel/FollowMe/README.md

 ### Network Architecture
   ***Deep neural networks contain multiple non-linear hidden layers and this makes them very expressive models that can learn very           complicated relationships between their inputs and outputs.***

+  Convolutional networks are powerful visual models that yield hierarchies of features.

   The FCN is built to be able to segment objects within the video stream.
 This means that each pixel in the image needs to be labeled.
 Fully convolutional networks are capable of this via a process called semantic segmentation.
-The model is built such that the output     image is the same size at the original input image, but each pixel in the output image is coloured one of N segmentation colours.

-  Semantic segmentation allows FCNs to preserve spatial information throughout the network.
+The model is built such that the output     image is the same size at the original input image.Semantic segmentation allows FCNs to preserve spatial information throughout the     network.

 #### Fully Convolutional Networks
   CNNs and FCNs both have an encoder section compromised of regular convolutions.
 Fully Convolutional Networks have a 1x1 convolution     layer and a decoder section made of reversed convolution layers.
 Instead of a final fully connected layer, like a Convolutional Neural   Network, every layer in an FCN is a fully convolutional layer.